vsshetter/M2_Embsys/Project/1_Requirements/README.md

 # DIGITAL OBJECT COUNTER
 # Abstract
-This Project is based on the  Digital Object Counter system using Arduino Nano, Ky -023 sensor,LCD dispaly,7 segment display, push button.
+This Project is based on the  Digital Object Counter system using Arduino Nano, Ky-023 sensor,LCD dispaly,7 segment display, push button.
 Object
 sensor and counteris a reliable circuit whichovertakes the role of counting number of objects  in thestore.
 When any object is paced when it passes the sensor , the counter is incremented by one and the total number of objects